What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 GPS or A Map

 Keeping hydrated in Colorado while hiking is a full-time job!
-If having cold water is important to you, we suggest going with an insulated container like a HydroFlask.
-You’ll always find us carrying Nalgene 32 or 48 oz. bottles.
+If having cold water is important to you, I suggest going with an insulated container like a HydroFlask.
+You’ll always find me carrying Nalgene 32 or 48 oz. bottles.

 It’s rare to find potable water when you’re out hiking.
 If you know you’ll be near a water source, and if you want to keep your pack light, bring a water purifier and just one 32 oz. water bottle.
 Most times you can get away with water purifier tablets if you know you’ll be near a flowing river that mostly doesn’t have a bunch of muck in it, but sometimes going for something like an actual water purifier pump system is a better option.
 It depends on the water source you’ll be getting your water from.
 This absolutely depends on personal preference, some might say they would use a water filtration system for every scenario.